 Considering consolidating credit card debt into your mortgage may seem like an easy way of dealing with your debt.
-Consider this move wisely and look into getting specialist advice in detail before you decide.
+Consider this move wisely and look into getting specialist advice in Lincoln in detail before you decide.

 Consolidating unsecured credit into your mortgage is a step not to be taken lightly.
 This is due to the fact that you are taking your credit card debt – debt which is unsecured.
 Then securing it on your home.